PHMC Gives Up The Ship to… Canada?

 Legality of a Canadian Company Providing Niagara Crew

-Regardless of whether PHMC violated the letter of the law, they definitely violated the spirit of the law.
+We believe PHMC likely violated federal regulations.
+Even if they did not, they definitely violated the spirit of the law.
 The goal of the provisions are to protect the American maritime industry from foreign competition.
-Contracting with a Canadian company and likely Canadian sailors is the exact opposite of that intent.
+Contracting with a Canadian company and Canadian sailors is the exact opposite of that intent.

 Other Niagara Crew Options